 Rice samples

 Proper sampling is fundamental for achieving reliable results from multivariate model building18.
 In this study, a total of one hundred and thirty-one Chinese GI rice samples were directly collected from paddy fields from five provinces, i.e. Heilongjiang, Liaoning, Jiangsu, Hubei and Guangxi.
-The name of each GI rice consists with two parts: geographical location and commodity name: Wuchang Wuyoudao (WC), Guigang Dongjinxi (GG), Panjin Yanfeng46 (PJ-1), Panjin Liaoxinyihao (PJ-2), Jingshan Qiaomi537 (JS), and Sheyang (SY) (See Fig.1).
+The name of each GI rice consists with two parts: geographical location and commodity name: Wuchang Wuyoudao (WC), Guigang Dongjinxi (GG), Panjin Yanfeng46 (PJ-1), Panjin Liaoxinyihao (PJ-2), Jingshan Qiaomi537 (JS), and Sheyang?
+(SY) (See Fig.1).

 Reagents and chemicals